vpelkonen/react-native-basics/README.md

-# React Native 101
+# React Native Basics

-This is course material for learning how to make a mobile app for Android and iOS using only JavaScript.
+This is a course material for learning how to make a mobile app for Android and iOS with React Native, writing only JavaScript.

-The sample app in the `/example` directory is based on Facebook's [`create-react-native-app`](https://github.com/react-community/create-react-native-app).
+The sample app in the `/app` directory is based on Facebook's [`create-react-native-app`](https://github.com/react-community/create-react-native-app).
 It's meant to work as a boilerplate for developing your own app.
 It has ready examples of all the sections featured in the course.

-### Goals
+## Goals
 During the course you will learn how to:

 * Develop a mobile app for both Andorid and iOS in [React Native](https://facebook.github.io/react-native/)